hermann-p/pressspan/README.md

 **-c or --circular** Detect reads containing fragments showing clues for circularity and write their *.dot* files to *(out)/circulars*

+**-s or --bins** Adapt number of bins for frequency reports.
+Defaults to 10k bins per chromosome.

 ## Filtering options

 **-r or --range (chr:lower:upper)** Output only reads that contain at least one element the chromosome with ID-string (chr) between the positions (lower) and (upper).
 Does not (yet?) discriminate between plus and minus strand.